httpwg/http-extensions/draft-ietf-httpbis-client-hints.md

 Implementers SHOULD support Client Hints opt-in mechanisms and MUST clear persisted opt-in preferences when any one of site data, browsing history, browsing cache, or similar, are cleared.

-## Backend Security
+## Deployment and Security Risks
-Adding new request headers introduces potential deployment risks.
-For example, some servers may already use the same header for a different purpose, which may result in conflicts or other undesired behaviors.
+Adding new request headers forces us to think about two aspects:

+  - Will user-agent emitted values impact current servers which could be using these headers for a different purpose?
+  - Can malicious content impact servers on the user's network by crafting such request headers with malicious header values?

+The former concern is a deployment risk, slightly mitigated by the opt-in mechanisms of Client Hints.

+The latter is a security concern.
+CORS {{FETCH}} would have helped to eleviate the latter concern, but for performance purposes, we want to make sure Client Hints request headers are considered CORS-safe.

-While this risk is significantly mitigated by the opt-in mechanisms of Client Hints, specifications and features relying on Client Hints MUST use the Sec- prefix for request header names.
+In order to address both of these concerns, specifications and features relying on Client Hints MUST use the "Sec-" prefix for request header names.
 User agents reserve this namespace for headers that can only be emitted by the browser and thus can guarantee and enforce the type and format of the data communicated in the header value fields.
+That restriction also means that servers are not likely to be using such prefixed-headers for other purposes.

-Features relying on Client-Hints are also encouraged to add "CH-" to the header name, in order to make it easier to distinguish Client Hint request headers from others.
+Features relying on Client Hints are also encouraged to add "CH-" to the header name, in order to make it easier to distinguish Client Hint request headers from others.

 # IANA Considerations